COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 Of course, the precise choice of constant data names depends on the experiment.
-Many current data transfer frameworks suppose a particular set of constant data names, and this assumption carries across to software, which is then written around the assumption that certain data names will always have a single overall value.
-Explicit labelling of typical sets of constant data names will both aid software authors, and remind everybody that all data names could conceivably take multiple values.
+Many current data transfer frameworks suppose a particular set of constant data names, and this assumption carries across to software.
+Explicit labelling of typical sets of constant data names will both aid software authors, and serve as reminder that all data names could conceivably take multiple values.

-Question: what data names are most likely to be constant in your area?
+.. important:: define at least two sets of constant-valued datanames for
+    your field.

 Step 5: Categories
 ------------------

-Group your data names so that the data names in each group have the same key data names.
+Group your data names so that data names in the same group have the same key data names.
 These groups of data names are called *categories* in CIF.
 If all the separate values of the key data names are listed in side-by-side columns, the corresponding values of the other data names in the category can be compactly tabulated together with them.
 Using this strategy, together with separately listing values for data names that do not change within a data block, leads to considerable space reduction when encoding values into files.

 Step 6: Naming
 --------------